MONEI/Shopify-api-node/README.md

 The `maxRetries` option implements a retry based strategy for getting requests to Shopify, where when a 429 error occurs, the request is automatically retried after waiting.
-Shopify usually replies with a `Retry-After:` header indicating to the client when the rate limit is available, and so `shopify-api-node` will wait that long before retrying.
+Shopify usually replies with a `Retry-After` header indicating to the client when the rate limit is available, and so `shopify-api-node` will wait that long before retrying.
 If you are using `shopify-api-node` in many different processes, they will all be competing to use the same rate limit shopify enforces, so there is no guarantee that retrying after the `Retry-After` header delay will work.
 It is recommended to set `maxRetries` to a high value like `10` if you are making many concurrent requests in many processes to ensure each request is retried for long enough to succeed.

 `autoLimit` and `maxRetries` can't be used simultaneously.
 Both are off by default.